plone/plone.app.robotframework/docs/source/happy.rst

 How to write more tests
 -----------------------

-The most difficult parts in writing robot tests with Selenium-keywords is to know the application you are testing: which link to click when and to which field to input test data.
+The most difficult part in writing robot tests with Selenium-keywords is to know the application you are testing: which link to click when and to which field to input test data.

 Robot Framework ships with a few selected standard libraries.
-One of them is *Dialogs*-library, which provides a very usable keyword: *Pause execution*.
-By importing Dialogs-library (while developing the test) and adding *Pause execution* keyword, you can pause the test at any point to make it possible to figure out what to do next.
-(Dialogs depend on
+One of them is the *Dialogs*-library, which provides a very useful keyword: *Pause execution*.
+By importing Dialogs-library (while developing the test) and adding the *Pause execution* keyword, you can pause the test at any point to make it possible to figure out what to do next.
+(Dialogs depend on `TkInter-library <http://wiki.python.org/moin/TkInter>`_.)
-`TkInter-library <http://wiki.python.org/moin/TkInter>`_.)

 For example::